"It is more blessed to give than to receive, but it is also more difficult to receive than to give."

 Passive Shadow: The Mooch

 The Mooch's taking is not true receiving—it doesn't honor the giver.
 It extracts rather than participates in mutual exchange.
-This drains relationships and leaves both parties feeling disconnected.
+This drains relationships and leaves both parties disconnected.

 Near Enemies: False Versions